ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

    :class: image-boxshadow
    :alt: A tree with a single root, group and component

-If you now select a region, a copy of that region will appear in red in the component tree.
-This region represents a potential *group* of subregions called *components*, although depending on what you need to do, you may not need to create any components for a group.
+If you now create a selection, or a subselection with its corresponding region of interest, a thumbnail copy will appear in the component tree.
+A selection can stand alone, or can head a *group* of *components* which are defined by their relationship to the main group selection.

-Each group and component is one row consisting of a `type` icon (:ref:`see Object Types <alyvix_designer_component_tree_types>`) and an image of the area around the object.
-A right-click on a row will display a :ref:`menu of actions <alyvix_designer_component_actions>` for that object.
+Each group or component is a single row consisting of an icon indicating its type (:ref:`see Object Types <alyvix_designer_component_tree_types>`) and an image of the area around the object.
+Right-clicking on a row will display a :ref:`menu of actions <alyvix_designer_component_actions>` for that object.